konveyor/tackle-test-generator-cli/README.md

 exercise the application under test via its user interface and drive execution through different application tiers.
 Some of the features of TackleTest-UI include

-- Model-based generation of test cases for web applications: infers state-transition model of the webapp under test and generated test cases from paths in the model
+- Model-based generation of test cases for web applications: infers state-transition model of the webapp under test and generates test cases from paths in the model
 - Integration with the state-of-the-art web-crawling tool [Crawljax](https://github.com/crawljax/crawljax)
 - Generation two test suites using the TestNG framework: one using Crawljax API and the other using Selenium API